 Direct loans are sometimes called federally-held loans.
 Private student loans are funded by private lenders, such as banks or credit unions.
 There are no federal forms to complete and eligibility can depend on your credit score.
 They are sometimes called alternative education loans.

-The main difference between subsidized and unsubsidized loans is who is responsible to pay the interest on the loan while you are enrolled in school at least half-time.
+Answer: The main difference between subsidized and unsubsidized loans is who is responsible for paying the interest on the loan while you are enrolled in school at least half-time.
 With subsidized loans, the federal government pays the interest on the loan while you’re in school at least half-time and during a deferment.
-With unsubsidized loans, the borrower is responsible to pay the interest on the loan.
+With unsubsidized loans, the borrower is responsible for paying the interest on the loan.

 Unsubsidized loans.
 You aren’t required to pay interest while you’re in school or in a deferment (postponement).
 But interest will accrue and capitalize.
 If you pay the interest while you’re in school, it will save you money in the long run.
 Parent PLUS loans.

-To view your monthly payment amount, log in to mygreatlakes.org, if you haven’t already, and choose Account Summary from the My Accounts menu.
-If you are required to make a payment, the amount displays.
+Answer: To view your monthly payment amount, log in to mygreatlakes.org if you haven’t already, and choose Account Summary from the My Accounts menu.
+If you are required to make a payment, the amount is displayed.
 To change your monthly payment amount, log in to mygreatlakes.org,

 if you haven’t already, and choose Repayment Plans from the My Repayment Plan menu.
 Here, you’ll find an overview of your repayment options and an estimate of what your monthly payment amount could be under each repayment plan.
 Once you’ve decided which plan is right for you, we’ll guide you through the steps to change your plan.

-If you’ve more quarries or Confusions regarding MyGreatLakes or Great lakes Students Loans then Go to the Official Website From here.
+If you’ve more queries or Confusion regarding MyGreatLakes or Great Lakes Students Loans then Go to the Official Website From here.